ditatompel/insights/content/blog/macos-is-not-the-same-family-tree-with-linux-it-never-been/index.md

 ---
-title: "Macos Is Not The Same Family Tree With Linux, It Never Been"
+title: "MacOS Is Not The Same Family Tree With Linux, It Never Been"
 date: 2019-05-14T04:13:23+07:00
 lastmod:
 draft: false